hoffmangroup/segway/doc/segway.rst

 -------------

-Segway must create a number of working files in order to accomplish its tasks. because the tasks may be executed on different machines, these files cannot be created on a machine-local temporary space.
-You can specify where the working directory *workdir* is with the :option:`--directory`\=\ *workdir* option.
+Segway must create a number of working files in order to accomplish its tasks, and it does this in the directory specified by the required *workdir* argument.

 The observation files can be quite large, taking up 8 bytes per track per position and cannot be compressed.
 Since they are needed multiple